 - Application Deadline: September 4, 2020

-- Course Level: award is open for the full-time student (undergraduate or graduate) in an accredited U.S., Canada or Mexico college or university.
+- Course Level: Scholarship is open for the full-time student (undergraduate or graduate) in an accredited U.S., Canada or Mexico college or university.

-- Study Subject: award is available are students currently enrolled in food and agricultural science majors who have a true interest in the field of accredited food safety auditing.
+- Study Subject: Scholarship is available are students currently enrolled in food and agricultural science majors who have a true interest in the field of accredited food safety auditing.

 - Nationality: US applicants

-- Eligible Countries: US applicants can apply for this application programme.
+- Eligible Countries: US applicants can apply for this scholarship programme.

 - Entrance Requirements: Student applicants must: